radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security-and-access-controls.md

 -	a particular user
 -	all users who belong to a specific group
 -	all users of the directory
--	a specific client identified by its IP address

 Access controls are set from the Main Control Panel > Settings Tab > Security section > Access Control sub-section.